 - Be presentable.
 Be appropriate-dressed and most important, be confident.
-Do you really need a suit?
+Do you need a suit?
 I don’t know but for us, you don’t.
-We want personality and people to be trendy and comfortable.
+We want personalities and people to be trendy and comfortable.

 - Be prepared.
 Got a resume?
 Ready with a laptop with your portfolio?
 Is the URL correct?
-Do all the scripts, portfolio or presentation load correctly on Chrome or on a mobile device?
+Do all the scripts, portfolios, or presentations load correctly on Chrome or a mobile device?
 Need to take notes?
 Got a pen?

 - Nervous?
 Say so, get some small talk going and get comfortable.
 We get it: interviewing can be daunting and we want to meet the real you.
 It’s an interview, not an interrogation.

 - Know about the company.
-We will ask you about who we are, what your thoughts are and how we could improve things.
+We will ask you about who we are, what your thoughts are, and how we could improve things.
 If your interviewing for a web developer position and the website has errors (all do) then you should kindly point them out.
-Make a suggestion on what you’d do better and why.
+Suggest what you’d do better and why.
 Does our social suck or copy lack flair?
 Tell us.
-If you are coming in to be a part of the TM team make us believe your ready to buy into who we are.
+If you are coming in to be a part of the TM team make us believe you are ready to buy into who we are.
 If not it’ll be apparent that you just want a paycheck and you can get that on contract somewhere else.

 - Come with the questions.
 Get creative and make them relevant.
 It’s ok to ask about where you’ll be working or what a day for you could look like.
 Get into details and make us think you are interviewing us too.
 That you come as an asset and we should be so lucky to have you consider TM for your new home away from home.

 - SEO or digital?
 Expect to talk about what you know.
 Campaigns executed, results.
 Late news on platforms.
 What is the significance of Panda and Penguin?
 Which came first and how did they shape our industry?
-History is important in how it paved the landscape we play on today.
-Just starting out?
+History is important in how it paved the landscape we play today.
+Just starting?
 Be prepared to answer entry-level digital marketing interview questions.